Ukraine leaders propose 'round table' on eastern rebellion

 "Today we declare an initiative for creation of all-Ukrainian round tables of national unity.
 We are ready to talk with all those who have legitimate political goals and are ready to pursue them by legal means - with those who do not have blood on their hands," the statement said.

-"To facilitate the most effective possible conduct of this process we consider it expedient to draw upon the experience of the Organisation for Security and Co-operation in Europe."
+"To facilitate the most effective possible conduct of this process we consider it expedient to draw upon the experience of the Organization for Security and Co-operation in Europe."

 Kiev has said it will not negotiate with "terrorists", its term for those leading the rebellion in the east.
 Moscow rejects that term and says Ukrainian leaders must talk with all parties, implicitly including those Kiev brands as terrorists.